jakubboucek/roumen-cz-improve-ui/README.md

 - Allow un/mute videos in GIFník via added icon or `M` key.
 - Un/Like image/video/gif with `L` key
 - Open Random image/video/gif with `R` key.
-- Switch controls on video in GIFník with `C` key.
 - Save image as file, or open source of video/gif with `S` key
 - De-obfuscating links in forum and comments
 - Skip images with unpopular rating